yaronp68/cosmo-mezzanine-example/README.md

 ```
 If this execution finished successfully you should see something like this:
 `ManagerBoot Application has been successfully deployed (press CTRL+C to quit)`

+You can now fire up your browser and head over to:
+`http://MANAGEMENT_IP:8080` to view all the events using `Kibana`.
+For best viewing experience, it is suggested the the following columns be enabled:
+* @timestamp
+* type
+* description

 If you wish to cleanup the chef server and terminate the vm instances started, update `cleanup-cloud-server.py` with the appropriate details and configure your `.chef/knife.rb` so that `knife` commands work properly from within the repository directory.
 Then, execute `./cleanup.sh` from your local machine.